uwhackweek/hackweeks-as-a-service/_sources/services.md

 :card: + my-2
 :header: bg-both

-**Lead Education Coordinators**
+**Lead Education Coordinator**
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The Lead Education Coordinators are responsible for managing the Educational Team.
+The Lead Education Coordinator is responsible for managing the Educational Team.
 They lead planning meetings aimed at defining learning outcomes and they help the team to design and deliver content that is within the scope of the hackweek.

 ---
 :column: col-lg-6 col-md-6 col-sm-12 col-xs-12 p-2